Scuba diving inNingaloo, Exmouth and Coral Bay

-- Exhilarating encounters with whale sharks, manta rays, humpback whales
+- Encounters with whale sharks, manta rays, turtles and whales

-- Watch the migrating humpback whales play as you fly above them in a microlight
+- Watch migrating humpback whales play from a microlight

 - Stay in a luxury campsite metres from the coral reef